ButterClient/.github/profile/README.md

-# Welcome to Butterclient! 🧈
+# Welcome to ButterClient! 🧈

 Butterclient is an upcoming Minecraft client with a strong focus on **Startup Time**, **FPS**, and **customization**.
 We aim to enhance your Minecraft experience by providing a smooth and personalized gameplay environment.

-Currently it targets 1.21.11 as the only version available.
+Currently it targets 26.2 as the only version available.

 ## Features